 For any $v\in O^c$, there exist $P_v, Q_v \in \lambda_v$, such that

 \end{fact}

 Notice that if $|\lambda_v|=1$ then $P_v=Q_v$ and $\alpha_v=0\bmod \pi$, thus $(\cos(\alpha_v) P_v + \sin(\alpha_v) Q_v)=\pm P_v$.

-To begin with, we state a few more almost fixed-point equations which are then used to prove that the existence of an extended Pauli Flow is a sufficient condition for robust determinism.
+Then, we state a few more almost fixed-point equations which are then used to prove that the existence of a Shadow Pauli Flow is a sufficient condition for robust determinism.